Yvonne Adhiambo Owuor

 Yvonne Adhiambo Owuor (born 1968) is a Kenyan writer who is the author of novels, short stories and essays.
 She won the 2003 Caine Prize for African Writing for her story "Weight of Whispers".
+Yvonne is also the co-founder of The Macondo Literary Festival ,a non-profit organization that seeks to organize regular literary festivals that promote literature and authors of Africa and from the Global.

 Education and professional life

 Born in Nairobi, Kenya, Owuor studied English at Kenyatta University, before taking an MA in TV/Video development at Reading University.
 She obtained an MPhil in Creative Writing from the University of Queensland, Australia.

 Owuor has worked as a screenwriter and from 2003 to 2005 was the executive director of the Zanzibar International Film Festival.
 Her writing has appeared in numerous publications worldwide, including Kwani? and McSweeney's, and her story "The Knife Grinder’s Tale" was made into a short film of the same title, released in 2007.
 In 2010, along with Binyavanga Wainaina, Owuor participated in the Chinua Achebe Center's "Pilgrimages" project and travelled to Kinshasa, and intends to produce a book about her experiences.
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.